public health meeting

 Read to a Dog

+The Alliance of Therapy Dogs generously provides reader-dogs, especially trained to be gentle, good listeners.
 Bring a favorite book (or find one at the library!) and read aloud to a furry friend.
 Time slots available on a first come, first served basis.
+(No pre-registration available).

 SCALE Class (Literacy Network)